cosmos/interchain-security/tests/e2e/README.md

 * Look at logs in the nodes' home folder, i.e., `/$CHAIN_ID/validator$VAL_ID`
 * Query/Run txs on the running apps (find out the relevant addresses and node homes to use e.g. by running `htop "binaryname"`)

-It is also possible to locally change a step so it will *always* fail (e.g. by checking for nonsense validator balances) and to use this to see the testnet.
-Alternatively, to debug an action, you can temporarily add a very long `time.Sleep`, then sh into the docker container and e.g. try running the commands from the action yourself to see what happens.
+To debug an action,
+you can temporarily add a very long `time.Sleep` inside the action you are interested in, then sh into the docker container and e.g. try running the commands from the action yourself to see what happens.